Installation¶

 If you have a brand new robot from us, please skip this entire section and go to Packages for Client-PC

-Follow the simple 3 step process, to create your ros-workspace with all the necessary packages.
+Follow the simple 3-step process to create your ros-workspace with all the necessary packages:

-git clone https://github.com/neobotix/robot-setup-tool.git
+git clone --branch noble https://github.com/neobotix/robot-setup-tool.git

-Go the robot-setup-tool directory:
+Go to the robot-setup-tool directory:

 cd robot-setup-tool/package-setup